tizcoppoli/ms4-art-store/README.md

 - Responsive on all device sizes
 - Interactive form controls
 - Button hover animations
-- Modal used to add a new recipe and category
+- Notification toasts
+- Search bar
+- Sorting products by name/rating/category/price
-- Add likes and comments to the recipes
+- Add a product to the bag
+- Update/remove a product to the bag
+- Save user's info during the checkout
+- Stripe checkout
-- Pagination
+- Stripe webhooks
 - User Sign In/Sign Up
 - Edit user informations
-- Upload new recipes feature
+- Profile page with the history of orders
-- Default images for users and recipes
+- Default images for the product
-- Random suggestions in each recipe page
-- Search function
+- Admin panel to manage products and categories

 ### Features Left to Implement

-- Users management
+- User profile
-- More filter to improve the search function
+- More filters to improve the search function

 ## Technologies Used